-This element is used in the description of LCS-UPP messages when an odd number of half octet type 1 information elements are used.
+This element is used in the description of LCS-UPP and UPP-CM messages when an odd number of half octet type 1 information elements are used.
 This element is filled with spare bits set to zero and is placed in bits 5 to 8 of the octet unless otherwise specified.